Improving the California Fivespined Ips Aggregation Lure

 The goal of this project was to field test standard and novel aggregation lure formulations. (+)-ipsdienol is a major active component of Ips paraconfusus and is also costly to produce.
 In this collaboration with Synergy Semiochemicals Corp., we tested a crude, impure ipsdienol that is more biologically relevant and has a lower production cost.

 A total of 45,936 I. paraconfusus beetles were collected in 2014 and 7,122 in 2015.
-We found a strong preference for the crude, impure ipsdienol treatment.
+A strong preference for the crude, impure ipsdienol treatment was clear.
 Both the total number of I. paraconfusus caught of over the study duration (Fig. 3), and the total catch per date reflect this preference for both years.

 The results show a strong preference for the novel crude lure and Synergy Semiochemicals Corp. has developed production methods to produce the unpurified ipsdienol at a reduced cost compared to the standard lure.
 The crude produced ipsdienol is thought to more closely match the hind gut contents of I. paraconfusus males.
-Our data also shows an increased level of attractiveness by the addition of myrtenol to the standard lure, however it is not as attractive as the crude formulation alone.
+Another interesting finding was the increased attractiveness of the pheromone blend with the addition of myrtenol to the standard lure, however it was not as attractive as the crude formulation alone.

 Todd Murray, Washington State University Extension